|

 put into place in September 1904 and the structure was blessed on

-November 27, 1904 by Archbbishop John Ireland.
+November 27, 1904 by Archbishop John Ireland.
 The first mass in the

 new church was also celebrated that day.